SATBA: An Invisible Backdoor Attack Based On Spatial Attention: METHOD

-\section{Method}
+Spatial attention refers to the ability of a model to selectively focus on specific regions of an image.
+One of the earliest works on spatial attention was the Recurrent Attention Model (RAM)\cite{mnih2014recurrent}, which used recurrent neural networks (RNNs) and Reinforcement Learning (RL) to learn where to attend.
+As depicted in Fig. \ref{fig2}, when a sample image ${x}$ is fed through a convolutional layer of the model, it produces the image feature ${F(i, j, k)\in R^{H\times W\times C}}$.
+Subsequently, the feature activation maps are summed across the channel dimension to obtain $A\left(i, j\right)$.
+This can be mathematically formalized by the following equation:

+where ${f^{h\times w}}$ denotes the convolution operation with a convolution kernel of size ${h\times w}$, which varies according to the specific model architecture.

+Then, the spatial attention ${M(x)\in R^{H\times W\times1}}$ is obtained through subsequent Reshape, Softmax, and Reshape operations.
+The entire process can be expressed as follows:

+Spatial attention can be exploited to locate the important image regions for a given target model.
+By producing and embedding backdoor trigger into these regions, we can theoretically enhance the performance and robustness of the attack.
+This is because different images may have different attention regions for different target models, and therefore the trigger pattern can be more flexible, i.e., the trigger can vary depending on the sample and the target model.

+\section{METHOD}

-In this section, we shall first explicate the concept of a backdoor attack.
-Next, we provide an overview of the SATBA method, and subsequently, we present our novel approach for executing backdoor attacks that relies on spatial attention.
+In this section, we will begin by explaining the concept of backdoor attack and introducing our threat model.
+Subsequently, we will present our novel approach for conducting backdoor attack, which utilizes spatial attention.
+Finally, we will provide an overview of the SATBA attack.